tsnellgrove/dark_castle/castle_to_do.md

-	5th room - mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) copper key opens cabinet which holds potion find a use for 'close' verb; maybe potion refill possibly create 'return' verb to put things back potion shrinks for set turn count (can only drink twice); toes tingle just before you expand enter mouse hole
+	5th room - mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) copper key opens cabinet which holds potion find a use for 'close' verb; maybe potion refill possibly create 'return' verb to put things back (or maybe 'swap') potion shrinks for set turn count (can only drink twice); toes tingle just before you expand enter mouse hole
 		maybe fight mouse?
 		silver key in mouse trap; need to swap with copper key find a use for close command?
-		would be fun to use every verb ;-D provide printtw() options for double spacing (add print() to inner for) and also change column width more directions
+		would be fun to use every verb ;-D maybe a guard mouse that only lets you past if you're wearing the hedgehog_broach Indiana Jones reference for mouse trap and ball chasing you out ;-D provide printtw() options for double spacing (add print() to inner for) and also change column width more directions
 	use .strip() on input
 	landscape / path changes